JDhillon24/310-individual-project/Project/README.md

 **Here is a list of changes following the individual project.**

 - Utilized Wikipedia API in a new feature to the chatbot.
 This new feature asks the user if there is anything they want to learn about.
-Then, the user inputs a topic and a brief summary of the topic is returned (run pip install wikipediaapi before testing).
+Then, the user inputs a topic and a brief summary of the topic is returned (run pip3 install wikipedia-api before testing).
 -  Utilized Google Translate API in a new feature to the chatbot.
 This new feature asks the user what languages they want to translate to and from, and what phrase/word they want to translate.
 After the user has inputted the required information, the text before and after translation is returned (run pip install googletrans==4.0.0-rc1 before testing).